 Most of them only offer AM and/or FM radio, even if they call themselves “digital” ear defenders.
 However, there are a few DAB radio ear defenders available too.

-Read on for our reviews of the top radio ear defenders available in the UK in 2018.
+Read on for our reviews of the top radio ear defenders available in the UK.